floss1138/dbDotCad/README.md

 For AutoKAD the .dwg extension is necessary.
 Spaces in file names are common, even if undesirable these are allowed.

-The database ID for each Block will be created by appending the Handle to the N-N-N-N part of the document title.
+The database ID for each Block will be created by appending the Handle to the N-N-N-N part of the document title. `2-456-78-4567_D57B8`  Adding an underscore between the document title and the handle make this more readable.

 This creates a totally unique reference for each block within the database.

 Block identifying information will be unique so file revision data is not needed for block attributes.